tc39/proposal-ses/README.md

 side channels, but approximations to determinism can practically prevent confined computations from perceiving these signals.

-(TODO explain anthropic side channel and how it differs from an information-flow termination channel.)
+(TODO explain the anthropic side channel and how it differs from an information-flow termination channel.)